-In addition to that, the present guide will also serve as an update on the developments of CISE to those already actively involved in the network.
-The content of this guide will be subject to periodic updates to ensure its accuracy and relevance.
+In addition to that, the present guide will also serve as an update on the developments of CISE for those authorities / members that already actively involved in the network.
+The content of this guide will be subject to periodic updates in order to ensure its accuracy and relevance.

-The guide is divided in 7 sections:
+The guide is divided into 7 sections:

-- Section 1 provides an introduction to CISE including the political background, CISE key features as well as the composition and security standards of the CISE network. - Section 2, 3, 4 and 5 presents respectively the organisational, financial, technical, and operational aspects maritime surveillance authorities and interested EU Agencies should consider when planning their connection to CISE. - Section 6 introduces the procured study for an audit on the implementation of the "Responsibility to Share" principle. - Section 7 presents the CISE communication tools and channels.
+- Section 1 provides an introduction to CISE including the political background, CISE key features as well as the composition and security standards of the CISE network. - Section 2, 3, 4 and 5 presents respectively the organisational, financial, technical, and operational aspects maritime surveillance authorities and interested EU Agencies should consider when planning their connection to CISE. - Section 6 introduces the "Responsibility to Share" principle. - Section 7 presents the CISE communication tools and channels.